 Once the pets are safely out of the way, you will need to remove the accessories, including the furniture, food bowls, water bottle, hides, hay racks, etc.

 3. Wash the Accessories

-We recommend washing your accessories in this step before continuing with the habitat because it will give them some time to dry.
-Moisture can easily get trapped in bedding which might allow mold to grow.
+We recommend washing your accessories in this step before continuing with the habitat because it will take them a while to dry.
+Moisture can easily get trapped in bedding, which might enable mold to grow.

 4. Dump the Bedding

 While the accessories are air drying, you can dump the used bedding into the trash or compost pile if you have one.
 Guinea pig bedding makes great compost, and if you enjoy gardening, you should look into making a compost pile if you don’t already have one.